Schedule and Activities

 Return to top

-Daily worship services — July 19–23
+Daily Worship Services — July 19–23

 Worship services will be held each day during the 2026 LCMS convention at the Phoenix Convention Center in downtown Phoenix.
 Pastors from around the LCMS will preach during the services.